skipperkongen/childrens-space-program/README.md

 # Children's Space Program

+> What if kids could launch sensor platforms into near space?

 A project that teaches kids how to launch high altitude weather balloons into near space.

 ## Shopping list